 Temporary network glitches

 The internet is a massive network of tubes and digital pipes.
 At the end of these tubes are servers.
-Servers are basically just computers, like the one you are reading this text with, without screens.
-Through the magic of modern day technology they stay on all the time, every day, day and night.
-However, they go down.
-They crash, they take a nap, the tubes leak and break.
+Servers are basically computers, but without screens.
+Through the magic of modern day technology they stay on all the time – day and night.
+However, they go down sometimes.
+They crash or take a nap and the tubes leak or break.
 A lot can go wrong.
-When this happens, it usually comes back online pretty fast, usually between 5 minutes to an hour.
+When this happens, it usually comes back online pretty fast.
+Most often it takes up to an hour.
 If the error is temporary, it usually works to try again later.

 How to test: Try validating that it’s not your own network that is acting up.
 Is it down for everyone or just me? is a great service for this.
 Paste the URL you wish to test and it will check if it can be reached from their end.

-The web is an open place, although not always.
+The web is not always an open place.
 Some content is reserved for a select group of people meeting a certain criteria.
-For example some pages require you to log in to read certain information, or some information is specific to the logged in user.
+For example, some pages require you to log in to read certain information and some information is only intended to the logged in user.

-If you run into this error we recommend that you contact us and we can help you, since all cases are different.
+If you run into this error we recommend that you contact us at firstname.lastname@example.org, since all cases are different.

-The web is like a crowded large city.
+The web is like a crowded, large city.
 Shops open and close, people move in and out, buildings are built and torn down.
 If you’re unlucky you might find a pamphlet for a café or club that seems interesting.
 When you go to visit you find that it’s been closed for years.
 This can also happen with feed links.
 You might read a list of the best feeds to follow for your book hobby in foreign stock investing, but find that some feeds don’t work.
-It might be because they site with the feed shut down or moved to a new domain.
+It might be because the site shut down or moved to a new domain.

 How to test: The simplest way to test this is just copy and paste the link into your browser window.
 If you see an error that “The site can’t be reached”/”DNS record not found” etc this is most likely the case.